Laconia incident

 The B-24 pilots mistakenly reported they had sunk U-156, and were awarded medals for bravery.
-Neither the US pilots nor their commander were punished or investigated, and the matter was quietly forgotten by the US military.
+Neither the U.S. pilots nor their commander were punished or investigated, and the matter was quietly forgotten by the U.S. military.
 During the later Nuremberg trials, a prosecutor attempted to cite the Laconia Order as proof of war crimes by Dönitz and his submariners.
 The ploy backfired, causing much embarrassment to the United States after the incident's full report had emerged to the public and the reason for the "Laconia order" was known.